-Observability is the capability to continuously generate and discover actionable insights based on signals from the system under observation.
-In other words, observability allows users to understand a system’s state from its external output and take (corrective) action.
+Observability is a system property that defines the degree to which the system can generate actionable insights.
+It allows users to understand a system’s state from these external outputs and take (corrective) action.

 Was this page helpful?